TheKinng96/python-rakuten-csv-to-shopify-csv/migration-planning.md

 ### Metafields Processing
 - Add all metafields to store (possibly with matrixify)
 - Include units in metafield values where applicable

+# New Planning
+1. Create Smart Collections with admin GraphQL
+2. Rakuten -> Shopify CSV through Shopify products import
+  - limitation: 1 product can only assigned to 1 collection
+  - use tags for smart collection rule matching